shaneciaholden/ITAI-4373-Course-Portfolio/README.md

 # ITAI 4373 New Nature of Work in AI Course Portfolio

-# ITAI-4373_FINAL-COURSE-PORTFOLIO
+## ITAI 4373 FINAL COURSE PORTFOLIO
-## Hello!
+### Hello!
 I was given an assignment to create a comprehensive portfolio that showcases your learning journey throughout the course, which  is a wonderful idea!

-### Module 1: Evolution and Impact of AI Simulation and Digital Twins
+#### Module 1: Evolution and Impact of AI Simulation and Digital Twins

 - Tool : AnyLogic
  - Simulated customer flow in a bank office to understand agent-based modeling.